2020 California Proposition 16: Public contracting and employment

 Prior to the passage of Proposition 209, California state government and many local governments had affirmative action programs in place for minority and women business enterprises, where the state aimed to award a certain portion of state contracts to those types of businesses.
 As Proposition 209 barred state and local agencies from considering race and gender in public contracting decisions, these decisions were made on other bases, such as price or quality.
 Therefore, the end of affirmative action programs in contracting led to lower prices for state contracts, saving California taxpayers money.
-After the passage of Proposition 209, the prices on state funded contracts fell by 5.6 percent relative to federally funded projects, for which race or gender preferences are still applied.
-As of 2020, this amounted to $1 billion to $1.1 billion annually in contracts not awarded to minority- and women-owned businesses.
+After the passage of Proposition 209, the prices on state funded contracts fell by 5.6 percent relative to federally funded projects, for which race or gender preferences were still applied.
+As of 2020, this amounted to $1 billion to $1.1 billion saved annually through contracts awarded on the basis of merit, rather than awarded to minority- and women-owned businesses solely due to their sex or ethnicity.

 Current law prohibits school districts in California from considering student or teacher race in funding, outreach, and hiring.